zsqw123/rust-java-asm/README.md

 implements all ASM nodes/features in rust.
 So I want to build this library to fully read and write Java bytecode information.

-This project supports much newer Java version(Java 21 currently) than other rust implementations.
+This project supports much newer LTS Java version(Java 21 currently) than other rust implementations.
 Only supports `asm-tree` api currently, not supports visitor api because Tree API is much easier to use than visitor api.

 ## Current Stage